syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Inheritance

-Inheritance is also called as “generalization”.
-Inheritance is a binary taxonomic directed relationship between a more general classifier (super class) and a more specific classifier (subclass).
-Inheritance is shown as a line with hollow triangle.
+Inheritance is also called a “generalization”.
+Inheritance is a binary taxonomic directed relationship between a more general classifier (superclass) and a more specific classifier (subclass).
+Inheritance is shown as a line with a hollow triangle.

 To create an inheritance, define the relationship as “inheritance”.